 Michigan’s no-fault auto insurance system is in desperate need of reform.
 Recent studies show staggering increases in the cost of purchasing auto insurance in Michigan, rising at twice the rate of all other states.
-Mandated unlimited, lifetime medical coverage, has pushed the cost of auto insurance from 20 percent to 35 percent higher than in neighboring states – resulting in 1 out every 5 Michigan drivers going without insurance.
+The cost of auto insurance in Michigan is 20 percent to 35 percent higher than in neighboring states – resulting in one our of five Michigan drivers going without insurance.

 The average auto insurance medical claim of over $45,000 is more than twice as high as in the next closest state (New Jersey $17,051) and four times the average costs for all states.
 The cost of our Personal Injury Protection (PIP) coverage has increased 230 percent over the past twelve years while costs for the rest of the country have only increased 25 percent.

 Average Cost of No-Fault (PIP) Claim, 2012

 One of the reasons medical costs are increasing at a rapid pace is the increasing cost of health care for no-fault insured patients.
 The graph below shows comparative average hospital billings for the same procedure depending on the insurance coverage.